designRateConverter

 Input sample rate FsIn, specified as a positive scalar.
 When you specify the input and output sample rates, the function derives the conversion ratio from the rational approximation of FsOut/FsIn subject to approximation tolerance Tol.

-When you specify one or both of input sample rate and output sample rate, the function uses frequency values in Hz.
+When you specify either input sample rate or output sample rate or both, the function uses frequency values in Hz.

 Data Types: single